vogo/gohessian/README.md

 ## gohessian

+Clone from [viant/gohessian](https://github.com/viant/gohessian) with following update:
+- fixed some problems, **BUT ToObject function still has problem for slice!**
+- remove println for debug
+- fix code synatx check error

 This is a serializer that uses the Hessian protocol, implemented using the Go language.
 It was designed at [Viant Inc](http://viantinc.com/ "Viant Inc.").
 It can be used for many purposes, including with other open source projects, such as [CacheStore](https://github.com/viant/CacheStore "CacheStore").
 Usage is fairly simple.

 ## Features: